-All portions of the forensic examination shall be documented including, but not limited to all:
+All portions of the forensic examination information, generated or received, shall be documented and maintained in the clinician's case file, including, but not limited to all:

-- a) normal and abnormal physical and behavioral findings, - b) laboratory procedures and results, - c) diagnostic imaging and results - d) those assisting in the forensic examination.
+- a) normal and abnormal physical and behavioral findings. - b) laboratory procedures and results. - c) diagnostic imaging and results: - d) those assisting in the forensic examination; - e) location, date, and time; - d)fijustifications for deviations from the requirements and recommendations in this standard.